Characters: Pokémon - XY

 - And in that episode, the new opening for the anime made its debut.
 Not only did it feature Goomy, it also showed Goomy evolving into Sliggoo and into Goodra.

 - Weather Manipulation: Knows Rain Dance and thus can summon rain clouds (small ones as Goomy, huge ones as its evolved forms).

-- Gender-Equal Ensemble: Two boys, Ash and Clemont, and two girls, Bonnie and Serena.
+- Gender-Equal Ensemble: Two boys (Ash and Clemont) and two girls (Serena and Bonnie).
 A first for the anime series.

-- Two Girls to a Team: For the first time ever with the humans (to be fair, it's only the second time there were four in the main cast).
+- Two Girls to a Team: For the first time ever with the humans (though to be fair, it's only the second time there were four in the main cast).